top of page

 Revolutionizing Archaeology - Digging into the past with AI Machine Learning

-When we think of archaeology, the image that often comes to mind is of researchers carefully excavating sites and meticulously analysing artifacts.
+When we think of archaeology, the image that often comes to mind is of researchers carefully excavating sites and meticulously analyzing artifacts.
 While that's still largely true, a new tool has been added to the archaeologist's kit: machine learning.

 Revolutionizing Archaeology - Digging into the past with Machine Learning